Annual Report

 For more than a century, Carnegie Mellon University has challenged the curious and passionate to imagine and deliver work that matters.
 A private, top-ranked and global university, Carnegie Mellon sets its own course with programs that inspire creativity and collaboration.

 Graduates from CMU-Q are pursuing their careers in top organizations within Qatar and around the world, and many have started their own entrepreneurial ventures.
-With 14 graduating classes, the total number of alumni is more than 1000.
+With 15 graduating classes, the total number of alumni is 1,110+.